Benrobo/nexusai/README.md

 yarn dev
 ```

-It should start the CHATBOT server on `http://localhost:3010` successfully.
+It should start the CHATBOT client on `http://localhost:3010` successfully.

 ### Telegram Bot Server